nanocurrency/nano-docs/docs/commands/command-line-interface.md

 title: Command Line Interface
-description: Reference for the CLI commands for the Nano node
+description: Reference for the CLI commands available for the nano node

 # Command Line Interface